dbactual/thomaspaine-www/content/works/to-george-washington-february-13-1792.md

 Title: To George Washington  February 13, 1792
 Date: Mon Aug  4 09:08:54 EDT 2014

-   To George Washington  February 13, 1792
+   From the original letter at the Morgan Library.

-   PRESIDENT OF THE UNITED STATES
+   London Febry 13th 1792

-   LONDON,
+   Sir

-   SIR:
+   An opportunity immediately offering, I have had a Doz Copies of my new work put up for the purpose (the work being not yet published) to present to you and Mr. Jefferson.
+I hope the fifty Copies which were sent to Portsmouth (England) to the care of Mr. Greene, of my former work, have come safe to your hands.

-   An opportunity immediately offering, I have had a dozen copies of my new work put up for the purpose (the work being not yet published), to present to you and Mr. Jefferson.
-I hope the fifty copies of my former work, which were sent to Portsmouth (England), to the care of Mr. Greene, have come safe to your hands.
+   Wishing you every happiness

-   Wishing you every happiness, I remain, Your much obliged obedient Humble servant,
+   I remain Your much obliged obedient Hble Servant

-   THOMAS PAINE.
+   THOMAS PAINE